NoLieNoSean/NoNotes/content/Notes/Analysis1_L15.md

 Arbitrary intersections of closed sets are closed.
 Finite unions of closed sets are closed.
 [[Analysis1_L14#Open and closed sets under intersections and unions]]

 We have developed two ways to think about continuity - the epsilon-delta [[Analysis1_L11#Definition|definition]] and the [[Analysis1_L13#Halfway through to a new definition of continuity|theorem]] about inverse images under a continuous function of open sets being open sets.

 We observe a rather simple to see result that Rudin fails to mention:
+### Continuous functions map convergent sequences to convergent sequences

 >[!Theorem]
 >Let $f:X\to Y$ be continuous on $X$.
 Let $(p_{n})$ be a sequence in $X$ which converges to $p\in X$.
 Then, $(f(p_{n}))$ must converge to $f(p)\in Y$.